David Hockney: Other media and technology

-Since 2009, Hockney has painted hundreds of portraits, still lifes and landscapes using the free and open-source Brushes Redux iPhone and iPad application, often sending them to his friends.
+From 2009 onward Hockney painted hundreds of portraits, still lifes, and landscapes using the free and open-source Brushes Redux iPhone and iPad application, often sending them to his friends.
 In 2010 and 2011, Hockney visited Yosemite National Park to draw its landscape on his iPad.
 He used an iPad in designing a stained glass window at Westminster Abbey which celebrated the reign of Queen Elizabeth II.
 Unveiled in September 2018, the Queen's Window is located in the north transept of the Abbey and features a hawthorn blossom scene which is set in Yorkshire.

-From 2010 to 2014, Hockney created multi-camera movies using three to eighteen cameras to record a single scene.
+From 2010 to 2014 Hockney created multi-camera movies using three to eighteen cameras to record a single scene.
 He filmed the landscape of Yorkshire in various seasons, jugglers and dancers, and his own exhibitions within the de Young Museum and the Royal Academy of Arts.
 His earlier photo collages influenced his shift to another medium, digital photography.
 He combined hundreds of photographs to create multi-viewpoint "photographic drawings" of groups of his friends in 2014.
 Hockney picked the process back up in 2017, this time using the more advanced Agisoft PhotoScan photogrammetric software which allowed him to stitch together and rearrange thousands of photos.
 The resulting images were printed out as massive photomurals and were exhibited at Pace Gallery and LACMA in 2018.

 Plein air landscapes

-In June 2007, Hockney's largest painting, Bigger Trees Near Warter or/ou Peinture sur le Motif pour le Nouvel Age Post-Photographique, which measures 15 by 40 ft, was hung in the Royal Academy's largest gallery in its annual Summer Exhibition.
+In June 2007 Hockney's largest painting, Bigger Trees Near Warter or/ou Peinture sur le Motif pour le Nouvel Age Post-Photographique, which measures 15 by 40 ft, was hung in the Royal Academy's largest gallery in its annual Summer Exhibition.
 This work "is a monumental-scale view of a coppice in Hockney's native Yorkshire, between Bridlington and York.
 It was painted on 50 individual canvases, mostly working in situ, over five weeks last winter."
 In 2008, he donated it to Tate in London, saying: "I thought if I'm going to give something to the Tate I want to give them something really good.
 It's going to be here for a while.
 I don't want to give things I'm not too proud of ...
 I thought this was a good painting because it's of England ... it seems like a good thing to do."
 The painting was the subject of a BBC1 Imagine film documentary by Bruno Wollheim called David Hockney: A Bigger Picture (2009) which followed Hockney as he worked outdoors over the preceding two years.